centau/vide/docs/api/creation.md

 - **Details**

-    The result of the function is applies to the target in the same way properties are using `create()`.
+    The result of the function is applied to a target in the same way properties are using `create()`.

     The function is ran in a new reactive scope, just like